 1. Cane Prune Vineyard

-We did have two weather incidents that made use of the technology – one on the evening of 1/14/18 and one on 1/15/18.
+We did have two weather incidents in 2018 that made use of the technology – one on the evening of 1/14/18 and one on 1/15/18.
 This allowed us to take measurements of the external outdoor temperature and the temperature inside the insulation adjacent to the vine buds.

 The graph below is a result of the temperature data set being taken in 5-minute increments.
-As you can see in both evenings, when the cold outdoor temperatures dipped below 0 degrees Fahrenheit (the red line), the heat tape was activated and maintained a temperature for the fruiting buds above that temperature (the blue line).
+As you can see in both evenings, when the cold outdoor temperatures dipped below 0 degrees Fahrenheit (the red line), the heat tape was activated and maintained temperature for the fruiting buds above that temperature (the blue line).
 Additionally, it appears as though the black insulation also had an additional warming effect from the sunlight even though the heat tape was not activated during the day.

 In addition to the temperature, we were also monitoring the kWh consumption.
 For these 2 evenings and 4 hours of use, we consumed 1 kWh per 100 feet of heat tape.